Victor101106/Victor101106/README.md

 ##

-## Hello, I am Victor!
+## Hello, I'm Victor Gabriel!

-👋 I am a Web Developer in constant learning and I am currently studying IT at the Instituto Federal do Maranhão (IFMA).
+👋 A Web Developer in constant learning and I am currently studying IT at the Instituto Federal do Maranhão (IFMA).
 I have a passion for programming and I am always looking for new knowledge and challenges.

 ## Current Project: Checkers Warriors